dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 #### The Beauty of Nested Transactions

-If you write a library function that does some DB operations within a transaction and then need to reuse that function from a higher level library function, combining it with other tasks, you may gain atomicy for the entire operation.
+If you write a library function that does some DB operations within a transaction and then need to reuse that function from a higher level library function, combining it with other tasks, you may gain atomicity for the entire operation.
 Without nested transactions, you would have to split the operations into several transactions, resulting in the risk of losing data integrity.

 ##### Sample

 ```javascript
 // Lower-level function
 function birthday(friendName) {
     db.transaction('rw', db.friends, function () {